Pricing

 Lever 3 — Be selectable (structure for extraction)

 AI engines lift answers from pages that are easy to parse.
-The opening of each section is the critical zone — studies find ~44% of citations come from the first ~30% of a page.
+The opening of each section is the critical zone — a large share of citations come from the first part of a page.
 So:

 • Lead with the answer (strongest structural signal).
 Open the page, and each section, with a self-contained 40–60 word "answer capsule" that directly resolves the question, before context and caveats.
 Inverted pyramid, not slow build-up — the model lifts the first clear, standalone statement it finds.